-Large Grants (>US\$ 50,000) Small Grants (US\$5,000 - < US\$50,000) 6. through ConservationGrants has been accepted.
-CEPF will not accept LOIs submitted by post, email or any other mechanism.
-Questions about the application process should be sent by email to cepf@cepf.net .
-For technical issues in registering for the ConservationGrants portal, please contact conservationgrants@conservation.org . of 11:59 p.m. on Sunday, 27 March 2022 (Washington, D.C. time).
-5. Once we receive your LOI, the RIT will send a confirmation email.
-Note that no printed LOIs or LOIs sent via email will be accepted.
-6. Questions about the application process should be sent by email to cepf-rit@andestropicales.net 7.
-The CEPF Secretariat will inform you of the result of the evaluation of your LOI by email.
-If your application is successful, the CEPF Secretariat will invite you to prepare a full project proposal.
-Detailed instructions for preparing the project proposal will be provided in the invitation letter.
-The result of the evaluation of your LOI will be communicated by email by the RIT.
+Small Grants (US\$5,000 - < US\$50,000)

+- of 11:59 p.m. on Sunday, 27 March 2022 (Washington, D.C. time). - 5.
+Once we receive your LOI, the RIT will send a confirmation email.
+Note that no printed LOIs or LOIs sent via email will be accepted. - Questions about the application process should be sent by email to cepf-rit@andestropicales.net - 7.
+The result of the evaluation of your LOI will be communicated by email by the RIT. - 8.
 If your application is successful, the RIT will request that you provide additional information (e.g., a financial risk assessment form, a security screening form, a World Bank debarred entity screening form, environmental and social instruments) before signing a contract for a small grant.